In the previous blog posts I had talked about vAk a four-fold design pattern in the evolution of Universe.

 The Standard Model force-fields, RudrasIn Standard Model, we can find these ten force-fields or the Rudras.

 5. The field in which Cold Dark Matter manifests

 8. The field in which different types of Quarks manifest

 9. The field in which different types of electrons manifest

 The eleventh according to Brhadharanyaka Upanishad is Atma, in itself that manifets as a Rudra or force-field that binds all the manifestations.
 This the eleventh force-field.

 11. Manas- Atmanas - The virtual 'field' that binds all manifestations.

-Why prANas of the puruSaprANa means 'filled' or 'full'. prANa is the energy that fills the Quantum force-fields or the Rudras.
+Why prANas of the puruSaprANa means 'filled' or 'full'. prANa that fills the Universe are the energy that fills the Quantum force-fields or the Rudras.

 prANa are the energy that manifests in these force-fields and ascends/arises through these force-fields to become new manifestations.
 There are ten 'energies' or prANas that manifest through the force-fields.
 The eleventh is the Atma, the virtual.